Marinid dynasty: Intellectual life and education

 Literary production under the Marinids was relatively prolific and diverse.
 In addition to religious texts such as treaties of fiqh (jurisprudence), there was also poetry and scientific texts.
 Geographies and, most of all, histories were produced, partly because the dynasty itself was eager to use these to legitimize its rule.
+The oldest surviving historical chronicle from the Marinid period is considered to be al-Dhakhîrah as-Sanîyya probably composed by Ibn Abi Zar (first published by Professor Mohamed Bencheneb, Algiers, 1920).
 Ibn Khaldun was the most famous manifestation of this intellectual life which was also shared with the Emirate of Granada in Al-Andalus, where many of the intellectuals of this period also spent time.
 Ibn al-Khatib, the Andalusi poet and writer from Granada, also spent time in Fes and North Africa when his Nasrid master Muhammad V was there in exile between 1358 and 1362.
-The historian Ibn Idhari was another example, while the famous traveler Ibn Battuta also passed through Morocco in the 14th century and described it in his writings.
+The historian Ibn Idhari was another example, while the famous traveler Ibn Battuta also passed through Morocco and other regions in Africa and Asia in the 14th century and described them in his writings.
 Not only grand regional histories but also local histories were composed by some authors for cities and towns.